PPPPierre/Strain_Detection/README.md

-# Strain_Detection
+# Stain_Detection
-Deep learning based Strain Detection for Onboard Vision Systems
+Deep learning based Stain Detection for Onboard Vision Systems

 # Background
 Onboard camera is widely used for ADAS (Advanced Driver Assistant System) and autonomous driving systems.
 However, as a vehicle operates on different conditions, camera lens may get stains (such as mud, oil, etc.) on top of it.
 In such case, a stain/occlusion-recognition algorithm is needed to enable the wiper to clean the lens in different ways according to the type of stains .